Welcome to this week’s installment of the TV Binge of Stranger Things, looking back at season three, episode three, released July 4, 2019:

 5. No One Deserves This

 The running gag of men being unable or unwilling to investigate anything continues, with Nancy struggling to get the sexist Hawkins Post editors to take an interest in the rat infestation plaguing the town.
-(Jonathan himself is no help, encouraging her to give up the investigation so the older men will give up antagonizing her.)
+(Jonathan himself is no help, encouraging her to give up the investigation so the older men will stop antagonizing her.)
 They plant a fake rat to scare Nancy, but it only inspires her to return to Mrs. Driscoll’s house and take the captured rat to a vet.
 When Doris doesn’t answer the door, Nancy and Jonathan enter her home, and find her eating fertilizer in the basement, presumably because the melted rat infected her.
 Still, it’s certainly a surreal sight, and not one that helps Nancy’s case.

 Not that the Post‘s editor, Tom Holloway (Michael Park), will ever really have anything to say about that: it’s revealed here he’s Heather’s father, and after El and Max leave his home, he and his wife Janet (Holly Morris) are attacked and knocked out by their daughter.
 Janet is rendered unconscious by something in the meal “Heather” served up, and she attacks her father after he goes to her aid.
 It’s a disturbing and uncomfortably realistic scene of domestic violence, though it would’ve been more powerful if Tom had been depicted with some more nuance here, and in the previous episodes, instead of participating in the bullying of Nancy.
 I am haunted by the destruction of the Holloway family, but also feel like I’m being made to relish the violence towards Tom as well.